Everything you need to know about the 2018 World Tour opener

 Stage 3 - Glenelg to Victor Harbor 146.5 km

 Speaking of stages we’ve seen before - Stage 3 starts in Glenelg and heads along the coast to Victor Harbor.
 This time there’s a bit more interest in the middle though as the TDU sends its riders up Penny’s Hill (Strava segment), most well known as the 100 kph descent on the Willunga Hill Stage 5.
-That climb is far too early to break up the race so this is an almost certain sprint finish.
+That climb is far too early to break up the race so this is an almost certain sprint finish after some laps around Victor Harbour.

 It’s not an easy run to the flag though with plenty of corners suiting a sprinter with good positioning.
 Andre Greipel has won here 3 times before and Simon Gerrans pulled out an extraordinary sprint win in 2016.
 Ewan took the honours last year and has to favourite again looking to 2018.